microsoft/DMF/Dmf/Modules.Library/Dmf_RingBuffer.md

 ##### Returns

-NTSTATUS This Method fails if there are no items in the ring buffer to read.
+NTSTATUS.
+This Method fails if there are no items in the ring buffer to read.

 ##### Parameters
 Parameter | Description